trixi-framework/Trixi.jl/docs/src/visualization.md

 ![makie-example](https://user-images.githubusercontent.com/1156048/127914785-bb87cff5-92b2-4e72-9ed1-9c04f4f81a73.png)

 The plot can be rotated (click and hold), zoomed in and out (scroll up and down), and shifted (hold right click and drag).
-Different Two toggle buttons control whether mesh lines are visible.
+Two toggle buttons control whether mesh lines are visible on top of and below the solution.

-Currently, Trixi only supports Makie-based interactive surface plots for the visualization of conservative variables for 2D simulations on quadrilateral meshes.